wxMaxima-developers/wxmaxima/README.md

 which builds the directory structure necessary for running wxMaxima.
 Note that this structure might be lacking a few .dll files, depending on the compiler.
 They will be named libstdc++-6.dll and libgcc_s_sjlj-1.dll or similar.

-If configure is called the following way:
+It is also possible to tell the GNU C compiler to try to include all necessary .dll files in wxMaxima.exe while compiling wxMaxima:

-    ./configure --with-wx-config=<path to wx-config> --with-hhc=<path to hhc.exe> --enable-chm --enable-fullystatic
+    ./configure --with-wx-config=<path to wx-config> --enable-static-wx -enable-fullystatic

-it is possible that they are already included in the resulting .exe file.
+    make allmo
+    make wxMaxima.win

+The build system also offers a build target that creates a zip archive whose contents is a self-contained wxMaxima installation that can be placed in the folder maxima was installed in, again with the caveat of the .dll files:

     make wxMaxima.win.zip

-will build the whole application as a zip archive whose contents is a self-contained wxMaxima installation that can be placed in the folder maxima was installed in, again with the caveat of the .dll files.

-The `--enable-chm` and the `--with-hhc` are only necessary to allow the builder to convert the wxMaxima offline manual to a format the built-in help browser of windows understands.
-For this conversion the Microsoft HTML Help workshop is necessary which is distributed separately.
-If they aren't added to the configure command line wxMaxima is shipped with a html version of the manual that can be viewed using the internet browser instead.

 Additional information about installing and configuring wxMaxima